Villavu/Simba/Doc/sphinx/whysimba.rst

 Simba is 100% free to use.
 In fact, we welcome you to share it with the rest of the world.

-The source code to the program is also freely available, under the GPL license.
+The source code to the program is freely available, under the GPL (v3) license.

 .. note::
       The source code allows everyone to see how the program actually